wixtoolset/web/src/Web/Static/documents/development/wips/6210-burn-engine-semantic-versioning.html.md

     1.0-2.0 > 1.0-1.19
     1.0-2.0 < 1.0-19
     10.-4.0 > 10.-2.0
-    0       = "" (empty string)
+    0       > "" (empty string)
     0.0.1-a > 0-2
     0.0.1-a < 1-2
     0.01-a.1 = 0.1.0-a.1
     0.1-a.b.0 = 0.1.0-a.b.000
-    1.2.3+abcd = 1.2.3.abcd
+    1.2.3+abc = 1.2.3+xyz
-    1.2.3+abcd < 1.2.3.-abcd
+    1.2.3+abcd > 1.2.3.-abcd
     10.20.30.40 = v10.20.30.40
     4294967295.4294967295.4294967295.4294967295 > 4294967296.4294967296.4294967296.4294967296

 ## Considerations

-The behavior for invalid NuGet versions is completely arbitrary, but needs to be defined.
+The behavior for invalid versions is completely arbitrary, but needs to be defined.

 Allowing Bundles to author SemVer is out of scope of this issue.